gliese1337/planecrash-baseline/GRAMMAR.md

 It would be more in-line with designing for maximal distinctiveness if the ⟨e⟩ vowel were a little higher, to maximize contrast with /æ/, but we have an explicit negative example where [the dath ilani Merrin struggles to pronounce the French names "Félix" and "Élie"](https://www.glowfic.com/replies/1786094#reply-1786094), which confirms that the Baseline ⟨e⟩ vowel is *not* /e/.

-Note, however, that in the attested data ⟨r⟩ only occurs after ⟨e⟩, ⟨a⟩, or ⟨o⟩.
-In English phonology, "r" and a few other consonants trigger vowel neutralization in cod positions, resulting in a smaller vowel inventory in the environment of those codas.
-The lack of ⟨ir⟩ or ⟨ahr⟩ sequences in the data suggest that we can construct a reduced 3-vowel triangular system in the pre-⟨r⟩ environment, neutralizing ⟨i⟩ and ⟨e⟩ to a mid-close front vowel romanized as ⟨e⟩, a low-mid vowel romanized as ⟨a⟩, and a mid-close back vowel romanized as ⟨o⟩.
+Note, however, that in the attested data coda-⟨r⟩ only occurs after ⟨e⟩, ⟨a⟩, or ⟨o⟩.
+(As described below in the discussion on geminates, ⟨Irris⟩, which has a surface ⟨ir⟩ sequence, is plausibly syllabified as /i.ris/, with an onset-⟨r⟩ rather than coda-⟨r⟩.)
+In English phonology, "r" and a few other consonants trigger vowel neutralization in coda positions, resulting in a smaller vowel inventory in the environment of those codas.
+The lack of tautosyllabic ⟨ir⟩ or ⟨ahr⟩ sequences in the data suggest that we can construct a reduced 3-vowel triangular system in the pre-⟨r⟩ environment, neutralizing ⟨i⟩ and ⟨e⟩ to a mid-close front vowel romanized as ⟨e⟩, a low-mid vowel romanized as ⟨a⟩, and a mid-close back vowel romanized as ⟨o⟩.
 This will prove numerologically useful for constructing numeric digits later, although it may be contradicted by future data.

 Given that /j/ never occurs as an unambiguous coda in the canonical or pre-canonical data, we are also free to extend the vowel neutralization environment to pre-/j/ positions as well, which will also serve to assist in proper pronunciation by Anglophone readers.
 The strangeness of English long vowels, however, requires a special case in the romanization to suggest the proper Anglicized pronunciation--namely, that /aj/ be transcribed as ⟨ai⟩, rather than ⟨ay⟩, as the latter would be mispronounced as /ej/.